-- (a) The requirements which the protection has to fulfill in order to perform its functions of protecting the power system and people,
+- (a) The requirements that the protection has to fulfill to perform its functions of protecting the power system and people,

-- (b) The requirements which the protection system places on whatever technology or a mix of technologies used in the delivery of these functions.
+- (b) The requirements that the protection system places on whatever technology or a mix of technologies is used in the delivery of these functions.

 Protection is a specialized discipline and requires people qualified or appropriately trained and competent in the discipline to carry out the various protection functions such as protection planning, system analysis, design and specification of relay systems, circuit design, relay settings, testing, installation, and commissioning.